Commodity market and fuel risks

 Electricity price and volume risks

-In competitive markets, such as in the Nordic region, the wholesale price of electricity is determined as the balance between supply and demand.
-The short-term factors affecting electricity prices and volumes on the Nordic market include hydrological conditions, temperature, CO2 allowance prices, fuel prices, economic development and the import/export situation.
+In competitive electricity markets, such as the Nordpool spot market exchange in the Nordic region, the wholesale price of electricity is determined as the balance between supply and demand.
+The short-term factors affecting electricity prices and volumes on the Nordic market include hydrological conditions, temperature, wind, CO2 emission allowance prices, fuel prices, economic development, transmission capacity and the import/export situation.

 Emission and environmental value risks

-The main factor influencing the prices of CO2 allowances and other environmental values is the supply and demand balance.
-Fortum hedges its exposure to these prices and volumes through the use of CO2 futures and environmental certificates.
+The main factors influencing the prices of CO2 emission allowances and other environmental values are political decisions and the supply and demand balance.
+Fortum hedges its exposure to these prices and volumes through the use of CO2 derivatives and environmental certificates.

 Fuel price and volume risks